scorpido74/azure-docs.nl-nl/articles/marketplace/cloud-partner-portal-orig/cloud-partner-portal-api-creating-offer.md

 |  |  |

-<a name="body-example"></a>Voor beeld van tekst
+<a name="body-example"></a>Voorbeeld van het lichaam
 ------------

-In het volgende voor beeld wordt een aanbieding gemaakt met offerID van `contosovirtualmachine`.
+In het volgende voorbeeld wordt `contosovirtualmachine`een aanbieding met offerID van .

 ### <a name="request"></a>Aanvraag